franm85/franm85/README.md

 👀 I’m interested in developing a career into Data Science and I've been self teaching data stuff for the last 2 years.

-🌱 I’m currently learning Python, R and SQL and i'm really looking forward to applying them in new projects.
+🌱 I’m currently learning Python, SQL, Power BI and i'm really looking forward to applying them in new projects.

 📫 How to reach me: frannmm419@gmail.com